This information describes how to do arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy (breast surgery).

 - Slowly lower your elbows.

-- Do this 10 times and then slowly lower your hands back down to your lap.
+- Do this 10 times.
+Then, slowly lower your hands.

 If you feel discomfort while doing this exercise, hold your position and do the deep breathing exercise.
-If the discomfort doesn’t go away, don’t raise your elbows any higher.
-If the discomfort goes away, finish the exercise in a range of motion that’s comfortable for you.
+If the discomfort passes, raise your elbows a little higher.
+If it doesn’t pass, don’t raise your elbows any higher.
+Finish the exercise raising your elbows only high enough to feel a gentle stretch and no discomfort.

 - Start making slow, backward circles in the air with your arm.
-Be sure you’re moving your arm from your shoulder, not your elbow.
+Make sure you’re moving your arm from your shoulder, not your elbow.
 Keep your elbow straight.

-- Slowly lower your arm to your side.
+- Do 10 full backward circles.
+Then, slowly lower your arm to your side.
 Rest your arm for a moment.

 - Follow steps 1 to 4 again, but this time make slow, forward circles.

 - Form a “W” with your arms out to the side and palms facing forward (see Figure 4).
-Try to bring your hands up so that they’re even with your face.
+Try to bring your hands up so they’re even with your face.
+If you can’t raise your arms that high, bring them to the highest comfortable position.
 Make sure to limit your range of motion as instructed by your healthcare team.
-If you can’t raise your arms that high, bring them to the highest comfortable position.

 - Pinch your shoulder blades together and downward, as if you’re squeezing a pencil between them.

 - Slowly bring your arms back down to the starting position.
-Repeat this exercise 10 times.
+Repeat this movement 10 times.

-You can do the back climb in a sitting or standing position.
-You’ll need a timer or stopwatch for this exercise.
+You can do the back climb stretch while sitting or standing.
+You’ll need a timer or stopwatch.

-- Place your hands behind your back and hold the hand on your affected side with your other hand (see Figure 5).
-If you had surgery on both breasts, use whichever arm moves most easily to help the other.
-Do this stretch for 1 arm at a time only.
-Don’t do the stretch with both arms at the same time.
+- Place your hands behind your back.
+Hold the hand on your affected side with your other hand (see Figure 5).
+If you had surgery on both breasts, use the arm that moves most easily to hold the other.

-- If you feel pulling or stretching near your incision, stop at that position and do the deep breathing exercise.
-If the tightness goes away, try to slide your hands up a little further.
-If it’s still tight, don’t slide your hands up any further.
+- If you feel tightness near your incision, stop at that position and do the deep breathing exercise.
+If the tightness decreases, try to slide your hands up a little further.
+If it doesn’t decrease, don’t slide your hands up any further.

-- Hold the highest position you can for 1 minute, and time it with your stopwatch.
+- Hold the highest position you can for 1 minute.
+Use your stopwatch or timer to keep track.
 You should feel a gentle stretch in your shoulder area.

 - After 1 minute, slowly lower your hands.